 - Broad Impact – Software, audiovisual upgrades, and computer labs that support the greatest number of students on campus and contribute to quality teaching and learning experiences.

-- Centralized Resources – The use of campus services that are provided centrally rather than unnecessarily duplicating infrastructure and software costs within colleges and departments.
+- Centralized Resources – The use of campus services that are provided centrally rather than unnecessarily duplicating infrastructure and software costs within individual colleges, departments, organizations, and services.

 Please refer to the Common IT Resources information page to review centralized services that are currently provided by UIT and other organizations (some for free, others at cost).